heistp/antler/README.md

 ## Status

 As of version 0.3, the node is working, along with some basic tests and visualizations.
-More work is needed on testing functionality, stabilizing the config and data formats, and supporting platforms other than Linux.
+More work is needed on functionality of the tests themselves, stabilizing the config and data formats, and supporting platforms other than Linux.

 The initial focus has been on local netns tests.
-More work is required for tests on physical networks, and handling nodes without synchronized time.
+More work is needed for testing on physical networks, and handling nodes without synchronized time.

 ## Todo / Roadmap